Graphical Forecasts for Aviation (GFA) Help

 A G-AIRMET is a graphical advisory of weather that may be hazardous to aircraft, but are less severe than SIGMETs.
-They are only valid at specific time "snapshots".
+They are only valid at specific time "snapshots" and the nearest valid time snapshot is displayed on the interactive map (Note: This could be a forecasted time).
 Forecasters create graphical objects depicting the areas and attributes of AIRMET hazards, which are distributed in BUFR file format.
 G-AIRMETs are issued at discrete times 3 hours apart for a period of up to 12 hours into the future (00, 03, 06, 09, and 12 hours).
 They are issued at 03:00, 09:00, 15:00 and 21:00 UTC (with updates issued as necessary).
 AIRMET are issued by the AWC for the lower 48 states and adjacent coastal waters.

 The aviation hazards depicted in the G-AIRMET are:

 - Turbulence - Areas of moderate turbulence, other than convectively induced, including the vertical extent.

 - Low Level Wind Shear (LLWS) - Wind shear below 2000 feet AGL, other than convectively induced, resulting in an air speed loss or gain of 20 knots or more.
 LLWS potential information is included after AIRMETs for moderate turbulence and/or sustained surface winds greater than 30 knots or statements indicating no significant turbulence is expected.

 - Strong Surface Winds - Areas of sustained surface winds greater than 30 knots.
 The direction and speed of the wind are not depicted; only the area where sustained surface winds greater than 30 knots will occur.